pymmcore-plus/pymmcore-gui/README.md

 This is a stub repo for discussing a unified effort towards a GUI application for `pymmcore-plus` & `pymmcore-widgets`

+## Goals (and non-goals) of unification:

+**Goals**

+- Provide a napari-independent GUI for controlling micro-manager via pymmcore-plus (i.e. pure python micro-manager control).
+We'd like to have a primary application that we can point interested parties to (rather than having to describe all the related efforts and explain how to compose pymmcore-widgets directly).
+- Avoid duplicate efforts.
+While independent related projects are excellent in that they allow rapid exploration and experimentation, we'd like to be able to share the results of these efforts.
+In some ways that is done via pymmcore-widgets, but all of the application level stuff (persistence of settings, complex layouts, coordination of data saving, viewing & processing) is explicitly not part of pymmcore widgets.
+- Establish patterns for persistence and application state.

+**Non-Goals**

+- Working on a shared application is *not* meant to discourage independent experimentation and repositories.
+One possible pattern would be forks & branches off of a main central repository.

+## Purpose of this repo

+For now, this serves as place to store TODO issues and discussion items.
+Please open an issue if you are interested, (even just to say hi! 🙂)

 ## Existing Efforts

 ### napari-micromanager